Monterey Park, California Therapists

 Other factors contributing to mental health issues and/or preventing people from seeking treatment include the following:

-• Education: Only 78.7 percent of adults in Monterey Park are high school graduates.
-This is lower than the nationwide percentage of 87.3 percent.
-The percentage of Monterey Park residents who hold a bachelor degree or higher, 31.9 percent, is only slightly higher 30.9 percent on the national level.
+• Education: Only 78.7% of adults in Monterey Park are high school graduates.
+This is lower than the nationwide percentage of 87.3%.
+The percentage of Monterey Park residents who hold a bachelor’s degree or higher, 31.9%, is only slightly higher than 30.9% on the national level.

 • Poverty: When broken down by age and gender, the largest demographic of Monterey Park residents living in poverty is 35- to 44-year-old females.
 An analysis of people living in poverty by ethnicity demonstrates that the percentage of Asians and Hispanics living in poverty is roughly proportionate to their percentage of the total population in Monterey Park.
-It may be noteworthy that the percentage of white/Caucasian residents living in poverty is 11.7 percent despite whites only making up about 4 percent of the population.
+It may be noteworthy that the percentage of white/Caucasian residents living in poverty is 11.7% despite whites only making up about 4% of the population.

 • Crime: Violent crime rates in Los Angeles County are relatively high.
 Crime rates for Monterey Park, including nonviolent crimes, are relatively low compared to comparable cities but have seen a steady increase over the past five years.